-diff=10; The second sec his would subtract the same field in the
+diff=10; T This would subtract the same field in the

 same data set

 but at hour 10.

-diff=-3,rel; Th nis would subtract the same field in the
+diff=-3,rel; T This would subtract the same field in the

 same data set

 but 3 h prior to the current time.

-diff=data/noflux; Th nis would subtract the same field at the
+diff=data/noflux; 1 This would subtract the same field at the

 same time

 but from the data set "noflux" in the

 "data" directory.

-diff=rel,-6, data/dryrun; This would subtract the same field
+diff=rel,-6,data/dryrun ; This would subtract the same field

-· · · - but from 6 h prior to the current
+but from 6 h prior to the current

-time, and from the 1
+time, and from the

-, data set "dryrun" in the "data"
+data set "dryrun" in the "data"

-diractory 5

 directory.